fallahn/xygine/tutorial/part_1/readme.md

 ### Adding interactivity

-To make the menu usable ideally the entities rendering the text will need to act as buttons when clicked on.
-Xygine includes a `UIHitBox` component and a `UISystem` for this purpose.
+To make the menu usable ideally the entities rendering the text will need to act as buttons when clicked on. xygine includes a `UIHitBox` component and a `UISystem` for this purpose.
 At the top of the MyFirstState.cpp include

     xyginext/ecs/components/UIHitBox.hpp